Are Crooked Teeth Genetic?

 What are Some Problems Associated with Crooked Teeth?

 There could also be enamel-related problems because protruding teeth rub against other teeth and wear down the enamel.
-Thinner enamel generally weakens the tooth, making you more prone to pain and dental problems in general.
+A thinner enamel generally weakens the tooth, making you more prone to pain and other dental problems.

 • Dental veneers